 Skip to content

 SSR-safe palette switching.
-The composable reads the active palette and lets you swap any of the six semantic scales at runtime.
+Auto-imported by @vuecs/nuxt.
+The composable reads the active palette and lets you swap any of the six semantic scales at runtime — and persists the user's choice via a Nuxt cookie so the server can paint the correct palette on first load.

 Basic usage